 Listening to the Democratic National Convention speeches of Joe Biden, Bill Clinton, Barack Obama and his wife, Michelle, this week, I was struck by the repeated references to family, flag and motherhood.

 I wasn’t the only one who noticed.
-Jonathan Bernstein at Bloomberg View points out that the Democratic convention speakers expressed their liberal values in religious language whereas Donald Trump’s acceptance speech last week was entirely secular.
+Jonathan Bernstein of Bloomberg View points out that the Democrats expressed their liberal values in religious language whereas Donald Trump’s acceptance speech was entirely secular.

 While the Democrats constantly referred to God and religious values, the Republicans in their references to religion were specific — repealing the “Johnson amendment,” protecting bakeries from having to cater gay weddings.